The Book of Bad Dreams

 page 24

-Every morning when I wake up I draw the bad dreams from the night before.
-Strangely, there seem to be fewer and fewer.
-Maybe all of us are more comfortable there, trapped between the sheets.
+Every morning when Norton woke up, he drew the bad dreams from the night before.
+Strangely, there seemed to be fewer and fewer.

 The End